- Mission statement

 We value and celebrate each child being able to express their views on all aspects of school life.

 - Children who have Pupil Passports discuss their passports with their class teacher.
-The Pupil Passport process encourages children with SEN to initially contribute their own view of their strengths and weaknesses.
+The Pupil Passport process encourages children with SEND to initially contribute their own view of their strengths and weaknesses.

 What specialist services and expertise are available at or accessed by the school?